1xINTERNET/Drupal8-frontend-training/README.md

 ## Remarks

 ```
- - If you are using the docker stack provided, remember the commands above.
+ - Observe the new modules that are located under web/modules/contrib
-   They will need not be repeated anymore.
-Write them down.
+ - Observe the new theme that is located under web/themes/contrib
- - Observe the paragraphs and admin_toolbar functionality on the website.
+ - Observe the paragraphs and admin_toolbar functionality on the website
 ```

 ---